 World gold price today

-World gold prices fell, with spot gold down $16.8 to $3,115.7 an ounce.
-Gold futures last traded at $3,121.7 an ounce, down $44.5 from early this morning.
+World gold prices fell, with spot gold falling $16.8 to $3,115.7 an ounce.
+Gold futures last traded at $3,121.7 an ounce, down $44.5 from early yesterday morning.

 The widespread tensions caused by tariffs have created deep uncertainty in financial markets and gold is the asset that is benefiting, according to independent analyst Ross Norman.

-Predicting how much higher gold will go is difficult when prices are at all-time highs, but Norman said there is clearly momentum.
+Predicting how much higher gold will go is difficult when prices are at all-time highs, but Norman said there is clear momentum.
 The fact that investors are still buying as prices fall confirms that fundamental sentiment remains strong.

-With the domestic gold bar price increasing and the world gold price listed at Kitco at 3,115.7 USD/ounce (equivalent to about 97.6 million VND/tael converted according to Vietcombank exchange rate, excluding taxes and fees), the difference between domestic and world gold prices is about 4.6 million VND/tael.
+With the domestic gold bar price increasing and the world gold price listed at Kitco at 3,115.7 USD/ounce (equivalent to about 97.6 million VND/tael converted according to Vietcombank exchange rate, excluding taxes and fees), the difference between the domestic and world gold prices is about 4.6 million VND/tael.

-Source: https://baolangson.vn/gia-vang-hom-nay-4-4-trong-nuoc-tang-the-gioi-quay-dau-giam-5043095.html
+Source: https://baolangson.vn/gia-vang-hom-nay-4-trong-nuoc-tang-the-gioi-quay-dau-giam-5043095.html

 Comment (0)